edtireli/priority_neuro/README.md

-# Neuro Experimental Design
+# Priority

-**Neuro Experimental Design** is an open-source toolkit for machine-learning enhanced Bayesian Optimal Experimental Design (BOED).
+**Priority** is an open-source toolkit for machine-learning enhanced Bayesian Optimal Experimental Design (BOED).
 It combines generative modelling, neural density estimation and a modern web interface so that neuroscience researchers can efficiently optimise their experimental protocols.

 ## Features
 - Built-in templates for common generative models (e.g. psychometric and Poisson-rate) with the option to upload custom models.